JuliaPlots/PlotlyJS.jl/docs/styles.md

 - Global mode: call the `use_style!(::Style)` function to set a global style for all _subsequent_ plots (styles are not applied retroactively to plots that were created before this function is called).

-!!! note
-    there is also a method `use_style!(::Symbol)` that sets the style to a predefined style.
-See `PlotlyJS.STYLES` for a list of built in styles

 - Plot by plot mode: All methods of the `plot` and `Plot` functions accept a keyword argument `style::Style` that sets the style for that plot only.